 An arid valley in eastern California, Death Valley is one of the most impressive national parks on the planet.
-The breathtaking landscapes, the magnificent mountains, the stunning sights – Death Valley is an absolutely thrilling place to visit.
+Home to breathtaking, unique landscapes and magnificent mountains – Death Valley is a thrilling place to visit and should be firmly on your bucket list.

-So whether you’re looking to party all night long, see the coolest sights, or simply save a few dollars, you’ve come to the right place.
-With the help of this guide, you’ll be able to book your trip with confidence and ease!
+That’s why I’ve written this insider guide for the best areas and places to stay near Death Valley.
+So whether you’re looking to party all night long, see the coolest sights, or simply save a few bucks, you’ve come to the right place.

 Looking for a specific place to stay?
 These are my highest recommendations for places to stay in Death Valley.